daos-stack/daos/docs/admin/docker.md

 - `DAOS_REPOS_NOAUTH`: Space-separated list of repos to use without GPG authentication (default "")

-For example, building a DAOS base image, with authentication disabled, could be done with the following command:
+For example, building a DAOS base image, with authentication disabled, is done with the following command:

 ```bash